What the piece means to me:

 What Once was Home

 A little boy ran home from school waving his award in the cool breeze only too eager to show his mother his achievement when he got home.
 The olive trees lining the sides of the roads were in bloom and the air was filled with the scent of jasmine.
-He whizzes passed the local store waving “Hello” and runs threw the gates to his lush garden.
+He whizzes passed the local store waving “Hello” and runs through the gates to his lush garden.
 The front door is unlocked in anticipation of his safe return home.
 He swings it open, throws his backpack in the corner and runs into the kitchen.
 He could smell the scents of the many herbs and spices lining the kitchen counter and sees his mother standing in the room, arms wide open, ready for a warm embrace from her precious son.
 “Mom, Mom, look!
 I won this award for highest achiever in math!” he cried.
 She gives him a hug, kisses him on his forehead and hangs his certificate on the kitchen fridge.
-Wide eyed and smiling from ear to ear he runs back out into the hall hopping an imaginary game of hop-scotch on the ornate tiles that line the room.
+Wide-eyed and smiling from ear to ear he runs back out into the hall hopping an imaginary game of hop-scotch on the ornate tiles that line the room.

 A door slams shut!